girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 #### All the features and advantages talked above are enough to choose C Language as the initial step of the ladder of success in Tech.

-#### AS a coin has two sides, similarly a language also has pros and cons!
+#### Like a coin has two sides, a language also has pros and cons!

 Now, lets talk about some disadvantages of C Language

 ## Disadvantages of C Programming Language
-As compared to other language in today's era, i know it becomes a little difficult to digest these disadvantages but these do not cover the advantages of C Language at all.
+As compared to other languages in today's era, I know it becomes a little difficult to digest these disadvantages but these do not cover the advantages of C Language at all.

 - C does not provide Object Oriented Programming (OOP) concepts whereas C++ supports OOPS.
--  There are no concepts of Namespace in C.
+- There is no concept of Namespace in C.
 - C does not provide binding or wrapping up of data in a single unit.
 - C does not provide Constructor and Destructor.